orbitalquark/textadept/docs/api.md

 Return:

-* selected button, input text
+* input text[, selected button]

 <a id="ui.dialogs.list"></a>
 #### `ui.dialogs.list`(*options*)

-Prompts the user with a list item selection dialog defined by dialog options table *options*, returning the selected button's index along with the index or indices of the selected item or items (depending on whether or not *options*.`multiple` is `true`).
+Prompts the user with a list item selection dialog defined by dialog options table *options*, returning the integer index of the selected item or a table of indices of the selected items (depending on whether or not *options*.`multiple` is `true`).
 If the user canceled the dialog, returns `nil`.
 Text typed into the dialog filters the list items.
 Spaces are treated as wildcards.